Mossvtc/Arcade-game/README.md

 ---

+**Instructions to load the game locally**

 To INSTALL and RUN on your computer: Use git to clone this repository: https://github.com/Mossvtc/Arcade-game

-Then open the index.html file and the game will start
+Then open the index.html file in your browser and the game will start

 *DEMO version:*  https://mossvtc.github.io/Arcade-game/